AlexandreAbraham/frontiers2013/reviews.rst

 4.4 Results:
 We focused on the outcome of the simple methods for neuroimaging people that are not into machine learning.
 We want to show them what they can get out of the scikit-learn.
-We took your remark into account by precising that our simple models can be replaced by any more sophisticated model embedded in scikit-learn.
+We took your remark into account by adding that our simple models can be replaced by any more sophisticated model embedded in scikit-learn.